Helping or caring for a loved one with a long-term (chronic) condition, such as COPD or heart failure, can feel like a lot to take on.

 Cooking dinner, putting away laundry, or even just walking across the living room can be exhausting for a person who has COPD, heart failure, or another long-term (chronic) condition.

-When helping your loved one, be patient.
-And let your loved one do as much on his or her own as possible.
+When helping someone, be patient.
+And let them do as much on their own as possible.

-To help your loved one get tasks done more easily and with as little effort as possible, encourage your loved one to:
+To help someone get tasks done more easily and with as little effort as possible, encourage them to:

 - Make a list of what chores to get done every day.

 Group the tasks by location.
-This way your loved one does all the chores in one part of the house at around the same time.
+This way the person can do all the chores in one part of their home at around the same time.

 - Take rest breaks often.